Using an innovative evaluation process to identify and provide treatment solutions for effluent toxicity for a global food and beverage manufacturer

 - Properties and strength analysis of asphalt, binders, cement, aggregates, concrete, and soil

-Tetra Tech’s Canadian laboratory facilities are recognized and certified by Canadian Council of Independent Laboratories (CCIL) as Category 0, I, and II concrete testing laboratories in accordance with the Canadian Standards Association (CSA) Standard A283.
-Our Canadian laboratory facilities are also recognized in asphalt testing for Type A (Marshall Design), Type B (Marshall and Superpave Mix), with Type C, D and Superpave properties for aggregates.
+Tetra Tech’s Canadian laboratory facilities are recognized and certified by the Canadian Council of Independent Laboratories (CCIL) as Category 0, I, and II concrete testing laboratories in accordance with the Canadian Standards Association (CSA) Standard A283.
+Our Canadian laboratory facilities also are recognized in asphalt testing for Type A (Marshall Design), Type B (Marshall and Superpave Mix), with Type C, D and Superpave properties for aggregates.